-These days Big Data Analytics, Internet of Things (IoT), Artificial Intelligence, Industrial IoT, and many more, have been the current discussions on digital transformations.
-A term ‘Digital Twin’ enveloping the principles of all the above words comes under digitalization talk.
+These days, Big Data Analytics, the Internet of Things (IoT), Artificial Intelligence, Industrial IoT, and many more, have been the current discussions on digital transformations.
+The term ‘Digital Twin’ enveloping the above principles emerged under digitalization talk.

 Information/ Data has played an important/central role for a long time.
 But today, both industry’s digital and physical worlds are forging a close connection between them because of the growing influence of the Internet of Things (IoT).
 Because of continuous streams of real-time data, now it is possible to create a digital version of any product or process, which enables manufacturers to predict results more accurately, detect issues sooner, and build better products.

-Firstly we need to understand What is Digital Twin?
+Firstly, We Need to Understand: What is a Digital Twin?